What You Need to Know About Canine Influenza (Dog Flu)

 Is dog flu a very serious illness?

-Both CIV H3N2 and CIV H3N8 are contagious, and dogs exposed to dog flu will become infected.
+- Both CIV H3N2 and CIV H3N8 are contagious, and nearly all dogs exposed to dog flu will become infected.

 How is dog flu transmitted?

 Dogs catch the flu from each other in some of the same ways we pass flu among ourselves: